 "Engaging and applicable, Crime and Criminality will appeal to a wide array of students.
 Particularly excellent is its use of case studies, which will prompt discussion in a classroom environment and can be accompanied by audiovisual material and news stories related to current events pertaining to crime and justice in society.
 Crime and Criminality is a massive asset and a phenomenal teaching tool in the classroom."

 "Understanding criminality means understanding how perpetrators think.
 This book is a highly readable contribution to that end."

 Don Dutton, Department of Psychology, University of British Columbia

 Author InformationEhor Boyanowsky is a retired professor in the School of Criminology at Simon Fraser University.

-Chapter One: What is a Crime, What is Not?
+1. What Is a Crime, What Is Not?